sarahjones123/nGenue_docs/docs/system_configuration/global_settings.md

-# Global settings overview
+# Understanding global settings

-The **Global settings** serves as a centralized hub for managing default configurations across various screens and tabs within the application.
+The **global settings** serves as a centralized hub for managing default configurations across various screens and tabs within the application.
 These settings allow administrators to define system-wide preferences, ensuring consistency and streamlining the user experience.
 By configuring options such as default values, display preferences, and behavior settings, organizations can establish values that will automatically apply across relevant fields— reducing the need for repetitive data entry and promoting standardized configuration.

 !!!note "Note"